India Gold Price in Dollars

 What is the India gold premium?

-It is the difference between the domestic Indian gold price and the international XAU/USD spot price, expressed in dollars per ounce.
-It reflects import costs, taxes, currency effects, and demand-supply dynamics.
+It is the difference between the MCX gold spot reference price (converted to USD per ounce) and the international XAU/USD spot price.
+It reflects customs duty economics, currency effects, and seasonal demand dynamics.
+The premium can be positive or negative.

 How does the rupee affect India gold prices?